-Serial ATA Interface with RAID
+Serial ATA Interface

 Serial ATA is a storage interface that is compliant with SATA 1.0 specification.
 With speed of up to 1.5Gbps, it improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.
-The system board allows configuring RAID on Serial ATA drives.
-It supports RAID 0 and RAID 1.